dinngo/furucombo-funds-contract/README.md

 ## Reviewing

-After initialization, only the fee parameter can be adjusted.
+After initialization, only the fee parameters can be adjusted.

 ## Executing

-Normal operation, when the remaining amount of denomination is positive.
+After the manager finalized the fund, the fund enters the Executing state and starts to operate.
+In this state, the remaining denomination is positive.

 ## Pending

-Unable to fulfill [redemption](#redeem-share) will enter pending state.
-When the purchase amount is sufficient or the strategy is executed to settle the debt, it will resume to Executing state.
+When the fund is unable to fulfill [redemption](#redeem-share), it will enter Pending state.
+When the pending redemption is settled(by purchase, strategy execution), it will resume to Executing state.

 ## Liquidating

-When the fund stays in pending state over pendingExpiration, it enters liquidation process.
+When the fund stays in pending state over a defined expiration time, it enters liquidation process.
 The fund will be transferred to the [liquidator](#liquidator), who is responsible for exchanging assets back to denomination tokens.

 ## Closed